cmoffroad/osm-guidelines/CONTRIBUTE.md

 > Do NOT tag an entire road segment if you havent surveyed the whole length.
 There might be a private property gate, an impassable section...

-### Tag paths only suitable for hiking and extreme sports as `highway=footway`
-Best way to know?
-Ask nearby villagers/farmers if a small motorcycle can go through or not.
-Or leave this to advanced riders to decide if suitable for beginner/moderate skills.

-### Tag paths frequently used by locals on small motorcycles as `highway=path` + `motorcycle=yes`
-Best way to know?
-Ask nearby villagers/farmers if a small motorcycle can go through.

 ### Tag paths large enough for a 4WD as `highway=track`
 Many double tracks have been incorrectly tagged as path due to grown vegetation, poor surface conditions and lazy mappers.
 Best way to know?
 Ask nearby villagers/farmers if a pickup track can go.

-### Convert `highway=path` to `waterway=stream` or `waterway=river`

-Some sections of riverbed and creeks have been wrongly mapped as path.
-If there is no clear path along the river or the stream, remove the path and make sure to add the necessary `waterway=stream` or `waterway=river` (larger, multiple meters wide).

 ### Indicate the end of the road